False Discovery Rate Control¶

 Do not conflate this with martingale alarm thresholds such as

-ville_threshold in Exchangeability Martingales:
+ville_threshold or restarted_ville_threshold in

-control across multiple tested hypotheses.
+multiple tested hypotheses.

 Installation and Basic Usage¶